 “I don’t know what to say either, buddy.”
 Randy said nothing to his wife when she returned home an hour later.
 Hulk stayed close until they all went to bed, but his body remained positioned at the door, which led straight into the hallway.
 There were no more incidents that night.

 Randy came home for lunch the next day.
-Normally he finds other errands to run or things to do, as it’s a 20 minute drive from work to his house.
+Normally he finds other errands to run, as it’s a 20 minute drive from work to his house.
 But he needed to check on Hulk and make sure he was okay.
 The image of the shadow in the hallway hadn’t left his mind.
 What would it have done to me had I not gone to let the dog in, he kept thinking.
 Knowing the shadow had lurked up to his spot at the end of the hall continued to give him chills, but he tried to brush them off.
 There had to be a logical explanation.

-They enter the bedroom where the smell, along with a strong sensation of heat, hits Randy with a good amount of force.
+They enter the bedroom where the smell, along with a strong sensation of heat, hits Randy with a great amount of force.
 A quick scan of the room lead him to the steamer sitting next to the bathroom.
 The smell is emanating from the apparatus, as it is running.

 “Mama left the steamer on, Hulk.
 Are we gonna give her shit about it tonight?
 I think we are!” he says to get Hulk all excited again.
 As Randy bends down to flip the switch, he notices it is already turned off.
 “The hell?”
 He flips it on and off a few times, but it continues to run.
 He studies the apparatus, and it is clear the tank is out of water, creating the burning smell.
 But why won’t it shut off?
 Quickly he reaches inside the bathroom and yanks the plug out of the wall, and the steamer shuts down.